shardeum/json-rpc-server/README.md

 1. Clone and set up the JSON RPC Server locally.
 2. Navigate to the root of the project: `cd json-rpc-server`.
 3. Execute the script:
-    - Run `npm local:test ~/root/path/to/your/shardeum/project` - If you already have a the Shardeum repo installed locally.
+   - Run `npm local:test ~/root/path/to/your/shardeum/project` - If you already have the Shardeum repo installed locally.
    - Run `npm local:test` - If you'd prefer the script to set one up for you.
    - The script will creat a test environment path `/.test` and set up the Shardeum network there.
 4. It will then start a network of 10 nodes along with the JSON RPC server, and finally run the test suite.
 5. Tests involving transactions on the network will fail if your local network has fewer than 5 active nodes.
    To address this, you can increase the wait time in the script to more than 10 minutes.
    This will give the network sufficient time to reach processing mode with at least 5 active nodes.

 A test account with a hardcoded private key is provided in the tests, ensuring that your tests should pass without any extra configuration.

-> For detailed information about the tests, check the test files located in `src/__tests__`.
+> For detailed information about the tests, check the test document in the `src/__tests__/integration/TEST.md` file and the individual test files located in `src/__tests__`.
 Each test file contains specific tests for different parts of the JSON-RPC methods.

 ## Cleanup